sveawebpay/php-integration/README.md

 `->setCancelUrl()` (optional, paypage only) Presents a cancel button on the PayPage.
 In case the payment method selection is cancelled by the user, Svea will redirect back to the cancel url.
 Unless a cancel url is specified, no cancel button will be presented at the PayPage.

 All of the above url:s should be specified in full, including the scheme part.
 I.e. always use an url on the format "http://myshop.com/callback", with a maximum length of 256 characters.
 (See http://www.w3.org/Addressing/URL/url-spec.txt).
 The callback url further needs to be publicly visible; it can't be on i.e. localhost or only accessible via a private ip address.

-See the <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.HostedService.HostedPayment.html" target="_blank">HostedPayment</a> class for response url details.

 The service response received is sent as an XML message, use the SveaResponse response handler to get a response object.
 For details, see [SveaResponse](#i8) below.